Utkarsh-Web-2023/Goggey-News/README.md

 This is a googey news app by GNews APP By Utkarsh Tiwari.
+There will be no future changes in this project.